mitodl/ol-infrastructure/docs/how_to/transition_heroku_postgres_db_to_rds.md

 You'll also need to retrieve the database password from Vault using Pulumi.
 You can do that with the following invocation:
 `poetry run pulumi config get  "micromasters:db_password"`

-## Dump Heroku Managed DB

-Use something like the following invocation to dump the contents of the current application database.

-`pg_dump -x -O $(heroku config:get DATABASE_URL -a micromasters-rc) > micromasters_qa_db_dump.sql`

-Obviously, substitute your app for micromasters and your environment for rc/qa.

-(Aside: We use rc and qa interchangably here).

-Examine the dump in your editor (read-only to be safe) and ensure that all the necessary components are present: Schema, data, foreign keys, and the like.

 ## Construct A New DATABASE_URL

 I suggest doing this in a text file you can source easily since you'll be working with this database a bit for this project.
 I keep such things in an 'envsnips' folder